Emergency 01254 814863

 Cats are usually ready to be neutered from 4 months of age onwards.

-At what age can I get my dog castrated?
+At what age can I get my dog neutered?

 Do I need to get my rabbit neutered?